AntoineDupre/2018-tango-meeting/slideshow.md

  * MAXIV naming convention is common ground
  * Track versions
 * Parsing tools for each type of source file
-* Intermediate format that can be used by a
+* Intermediate Json format that can be used by a
-* Simple deployment tool that also allows us to
+* Simple deployment tool (DsConfig!) that also allows us to
 * Track our configuration

 ---